ryanwoconnor/iot_class_scripts/README.md

 echo "owner = " | tee -a splunk_server.conf
 ```

+Once you've created the file, fill in the approprate sections.
+Below are definitions for each key.

 token = Your HTTP Event Collector Token

 url = The URL for the HTTP Event Collector Running in Splunk

 owner = The owner for the current device.
 If this doesn't apply, simply leave it blank.